MediaArea/MediaConch/_documentation/HowToUse.md

 ###Check local file

 “Check local file” allows a user to select a file or files from a local computer.
-A user may choose from either an existing policy in MediaConch or from an imported XSLT or Schematron policy file.
+A user may choose from either an existing policy and display in MediaConch or from an imported XSLT or Schematron policy file.
 Policies will be run when selecting the "Check files" button.

 Example: /Users/mycomputer/mediafiles/ffv1.mkv

 ###Check online file

 “Check online file” allows a user to select a file using a URL path.
-A user may choose from either an existing policy in MediaConch or from an imported XSLT or Schematron policy file.
+A user may choose from either an existing policy and display in MediaConch or from an imported XSLT or Schematron policy file.
 Please note that this feature supports HTTP/HTTPS/FTP/FTPS application protocols.
 Policies will be run when selecting the "Check files" button.

 Example: *http://www.mywebsite.com/media/ffv1.mkv*

 ###Check local folder

 “Check local folder” allows a user to select a folder of files from a local computer or volume.
-A user may choose from either an existing policy in MediaConch or from an imported XSLT or Schematron policy file.
+A user may choose from either an existing policy and display in MediaConch or from an imported XSLT or Schematron policy file.
 Policies will be run when selecting the "Check files" button.

 Example: */Users/mycomputer/mediafiles/*